visualizevalue/mint/docs/guide/app/app-development.md

 comes with drawbacks when maintaining it over the long term.

-Let's look at our preferred way to customize Mint applications – extending the base application via "Layers".
+Let's look at our preferred way to customize Mint applications – extending the base application in a more reusable fashion in the next chapter on themes.